osiweb/unified_retro_keyboard/firmware/asdf/README.md

   * (2): Apple 2 ASCII keyboard (upper/lower)
   * (3): Apple 2 ASCII keyboard (standard all caps)

-* Indicators: Controlled via activate() and deactivate() functions for the various keys.

 * Debounce and Repeat functions: The main keyscan logic implements key debouncing.
 Multiple keys may be debounced simultaneously using a separate debounce counter for each key in the matrix.